NunoSempere/nunosempere.github.io/index.md

 # Welcome / Bienvenidos

 Welcome to Nuño's lair, with an axiomatic flair for the dramatic, the mathematic, the logical, the philosophical.
 I am Nuño Sempere, and this is where I will keep those projects of mine which I consider worthy.

-Soy un gato.
-De momento, no tengo nombre.
-Bienvenidos al lugar donde viven aquellos de mis projectos que merecen la pena.
+Some of them will be in Spanish, others in German.
+If you don't understand the title, you probably won't understand the content.

 Right now, this is under construction; most links won't work.
-Sin embargo, puedes encontrar la mayoría de los textos en  [blogdelecturadenuno.blogspot.com.es](blogdelecturadenuno.blogspot.com.es)
+Sin embargo, puedes encontrar la mayoría de los textos en  [blogdelecturadenuno.blogspot.com.es](blogdelecturadenuno.blogspot.com es)

 ## Recent.
 [Calibration](https://nunosempere.github.io/calibration/)